Mercenary: Private military companies

 The private military company (PMC) is a private company providing armed combat or security services for financial gain.
 PMCs refer to their personnel as security contractors or private military contractors.
-Thus, PMC contractors are civilians (in governmental, international, and civil organizations) authorized to accompany an army to the field; hence, the term civilian contractor.
-Nevertheless, PMCs may use armed force, hence defined as: "legally established enterprises that make a profit, by either providing services involving the potential exercise of [armed] force in a systematic way and by military means, and/or by the transfer of that potential to clients through training and other practices, such as logistics support, equipment procurement, and intelligence gathering".
+PMC contractors are civilians (in governmental, international, and civil organizations) authorized to accompany an army to the field; thus, the term civilian contractor.
+PMCs may use armed force, defined as: "legally established enterprises that make a profit, by either providing services involving the potential exercise of [armed] force in a systematic way and by military means, and/or by the transfer of that potential to clients through training and other practices, such as logistics support, equipment procurement, and intelligence gathering".

 Private paramilitary forces are functionally mercenary armies, though they may serve as security guards or military advisors; however, national governments reserve the right to control the number, nature, and armaments of such private armies, arguing that, provided they are not pro-actively employed in front-line combat, they are not mercenaries.
-That said, PMC "civilian contractors" have poor repute among professional government soldiers and officers—the U.S. Military Command have questioned their war zone behavior.
-In September 2005, Brigadier General Karl Horst, deputy commander of the Third Infantry Division charged with Baghdad security after the 2003 invasion, said of DynCorp and other PMCs in Iraq: "These guys run loose in this country and do stupid stuff.
-There's no authority over them, so you can't come down on them hard when they escalate force ...
-They shoot people, and someone else has to deal with the aftermath.
-It happens all over the place."
-Speaking of the use of American PMCs in Colombia, the former U.S. Ambassador to Colombia Myles Frechette has said: "Congress and the American people don't want any servicemen killed overseas.
-So it makes sense that if contractors want to risk their lives, they get the job".
+In February 2002, a British Foreign and Commonwealth Office (FCO) report about PMCs noted that the demands of the military service from the UN and international civil organizations might mean that it is cheaper to pay PMCs than use soldiers.
+PMC "civilian contractors" tend to have poor reputations among professional government soldiers and officers—the U.S. Military Command has questioned their war zone behavior.

+In September 2005, Brigadier General Karl Horst, deputy commander of the Third Infantry Division charged with Baghdad security after the 2003 invasion of Iraq, said of DynCorp and other PMCs:

+In 2004, the US and Coalition governments hired PMCs for security in Iraq.
+In March 2004, four Blackwater employees escorting food supplies and other equipment were attacked and killed in Fallujah in a videotaped attack; the killings and subsequent dismemberments were a cause for the First Battle of Fallujah.

-In Afghanistan, the United States has made extensive use of the PMCs since 2001, mostly in a defensive role.
+Afghan war operations also boosted the business.
+The United States has made extensive use of PMCs in Afghanistan since 2001, mostly in a defensive role.
 PMC teams have been used to guard bases and to protect VIPs from Taliban assassins, but almost never in offensive operations.
 One mercenary stated about his work in Afghanistan: "We are there purely to protect the principals and get them out, we're not there to get into huge firefights with the bad guys".
-One team from the DynCorp International provided the bodyguards to President Hamid Karzai.
+One team from DynCorp provided bodyguards for President Hamid Karzai.

-If PMC employees participate in proactive combat, the press calls them 'mercenaries', and the PMCs 'mercenary companies'.
-In the 1990s, the media identified four mercenary companies: